 Picnicking at Vineyards in North Georgia

-For those that prefer a full-service restaurant experience, be sure to check out the article about great vineyard restaurants in the Georgia mountains (note that the vineyards with restaurants do not allow guests to bring outside food to the vineyard).
+For those who prefer a full-service winery restaurant experience, be sure to check out the article on great vineyard restaurants in the Georgia mountains (note that vineyards with restaurants do not allow guests to bring outside food).

 There are lots of great places in the Georgia mountains where you can enjoy a winery picnic lunch.
 Check the interactive map below to find the closest vineyards that allow picnics.